01 of 05

 - Set up the bales so that the twine holding the bales is horizontal to the ground.

-- Sheared side up.
+- Place them sheared side up.
 Your bale will have one side that looks like each piece of straw has been folded over and the other side will look like it has been sheared off.
 You want the sheared side facing up.

 03 of 05